Cash is still king in the age of plastic, BoC report says

 The preponderance of cash versus plastic in transactions is a result of both consumer choice and what payment methods retailers choose to offer.

-"Merchant's perceptions and the costs they incur from accepting payment methods are not the only factors that determine which methods they accept," the report said.
+"Merchants' perceptions and the costs they incur from accepting payment methods are not the only factors that determine which methods they accept," the report said.
 "Merchants also consider which payment methods consumers are likely to carry and prefer."

-The Bank of Canada is the sole issuer of bank notes in Canada.
-So the erosion of cash has a profound effect on that side of its business.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.